-If upon one of the operations described above you have entered an incorrect value in the PIN code field three times (the number of remaining attempts is displayed on the page), the SIM card inserted into your USB modem is blocked.
+If you have exceeded the permissible amount of errors upon entering a value in the PIN code field (the number of remaining attempts is displayed on the page), the SIM card inserted into your USB modem is blocked.

-Figure 130.
+Figure 129.
 The USB Modem / PIN page.
 The PUK code request.